ngecu/Django_Website_Series/readme.md

 You should see that the USB flash device has no partition.
 You need to create one.

-For this there are two options, you can use the terminal or a graphical application.
-I will show you how to do it both ways.

 # 4.Create the new partition using the command line

-Let us first do the command-line way.
 For this, I will use the cfdisk tool.
 So, you need to run this command:
 ```
 sudo cfdisk /dev/sdb
 ```